-The Dodge Nature Center specializes in environmental education for school children.
-The Main Center’s 8 miles of hiking trails—through forest, wetlands, prairie and along lakes—are open to the public.
-Here’s a map.
+Dodge Nature Center specializes in environmental education for school children.
+The Main Center’s 8 miles of hiking trails—through forest, wetlands, prairie and along lakes—are open to the public year-round.

 Fort Snelling State Park (Saint Paul)

-Located in the heart of the city, Fort Snelling State Park has 18 miles of gravel hiking trails, with another 3 miles on Pike Island.
+Located in the heart of the city, Fort Snelling State Park has the most natural-surface hiking trails in Ramsey County.
+There are 18 miles of gravel hiking trails, with another 3 miles on Pike Island.
 Much of the hiking is along the Minnesota River.
-6 miles are maintained for winter hiking.
-Here’s the Fort Snelling map.
+Here’s the Fort Snelling summer map.